NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Breaching Pike.md

-Forged with a heavy metal wedge as a spearhead, breaching pikes are often used by hobgoblin infantry alongside a tower shield.
-Breaching pikes are particularly effective at damaging enemy shields, leaving large, triangular puncture holes behind.
+Forged with a heavy metal wedge effective at damaging enemy shields, breaching pikes are often used by hobgoblin infantry alongside a tower shield.

-*Source: Pathfinder Treasure Vault*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*